-We will also have information on the TTP program at Spotlight on USG on October 20.
+We will also have information on the TTP program at the Undergraduate Expo.

 The University of Maryland, College Park (UMD) B.S. in Public Health Science degree at The Universities at Shady Grove (USG) is a science-based program which prepares students to work in the field of public health at the local, state, national, and international levels in all aspects of disease prevention, health promotion, environmental protection, emergency preparedness, and wellness, as well as a host of other public health-related areas.